joghdr/hso_dy/docs/dependencies_info.md

     make
     make install
     ```
-  - Note that `--prefix=<PATH_FOR_INSTALLATION>` above is only necessary to choose
+  - Note that `--prefix=<PATH_FOR_INSTALLATION>` above is optional.
+To install
-    an installation path other than standard ones (see full LHAPDF documentation)
+    in standard path, there is no need to use the flag (see full LHAPDF documentation)
   - Take note of the path where the different PDF grids should be stored

 ### Installing Minuit2 (standalone version)